benjaminestes/countgrab-client/README.md

 ## Thanks

 Special thanks go obviously to [Yahel Carmon](http://yahelc.com/) for developing [SharedCount](http://sharedcount.com/)!
-And check out [Distilled](http://www.distilled.net/) (no affiliation with Yahel Carmon), as this was written primarily for their benefit.
+And check out [Distilled](http://www.distilled.net/) (no affiliation with Yahel Carmon or SharedCount), as this was written primarily for their benefit.